Conrad Wallem

-Conrad Wallem (born 9 June 2000) is a Norwegian professional footballer who plays as a midfielder for Major League Soccer club St. Louis City on loan from Slavia Prague.
+Conrad Wallem (born 9 June 2000) is a Norwegian professional footballer who plays as a midfielder for Major League Soccer club St. Louis City.

 Club career

 On 5 July 2023, Wallem signed a four-year contract with Czech side Slavia Prague.

-On 17 January 2025, Wallem joined Major League Soccer club St. Louis City on a one-year loan deal with option to make transfer permanent.
+On 17 January 2025, Wallem joined Major League Soccer club St. Louis City on a one-year loan deal with an option to make the transfer permanent.